-{active, Boolean} If the value is true, which is the default, everything received from the socket will be sent as messages to the receiving process.
-If the value is false (passive mode), the process must explicitly receive incoming data by calling gen\tcp:recv/2,3 or gen\udp:recv/2,3 (depending on the type of socket).
+{active, true | false | once} If the value is true, which is the default, everything received from the socket will be sent as messages to the receiving process.
+If the value is false (passive mode), the process must explicitly receive incoming data by calling gen_tcp:recv/2,3 or gen_udp:recv/2,3 (depending on the type of socket).

-If the value is once (active once), one data message from the socket will be sent to the process.
+If the value is once ({active, once}), one data message from the socket will be sent to the process.
 To receive one more message, setopts/2 must be called again with the {active, once} option.